3cqs-coder/SymBot/docs/README.md

 - Once you have confirmed your exchange credentials are correct and there are no connectivity issues, then this could be related to your bot settings.
 For example, if you have anything set for max deals, pairs, or minimum 24h volume, these can all restrict your bot from starting new deals.
 Also if your start condition is set to anything other than ASAP, such as if you're using a trading signal, then a deal will only start once a signal received matches your bot pairs and other allowed settings.

 #### Why is my system suddenly using more CPU or memory?
 - SymBot is continuously monitoring and processing data from exchanges, potential signal providers you're using such as from 3CQS, accessing the database, or performing house-keeping tasks like purging old logs.
 During times of increased market volatility, more data could be coming in faster and may stay in memory for longer periods of time or as necessary.
 It is normal to see spikes in CPU or memory usage, but if either remain excessively high for extended periods of time you may want to look into it further.
 Many times upgrading your CPU, increasing system memory, or upgrading hard drive capacity tend to resolve most issues and provide much better performance and an improved trading experience.
+See also [Advanced Setup](#advanced-setup) for additional tips.

 ## Disclaimer